-The final deliverables from the research can take two forms:
+The final deliverables from the research can take two forms and must be supplied within one year after the end of the project:

-Publications submitted or manuscripts for submission to peer-reviewed publications, including books and (preferably international) journals.
-If publications are not finalized, a final report will include draft publications and indicate which publications are intended.
-The interim evaluation(s) will check the progress of early dissemination activities and the preparation of publications.
-These publications (or the submitted manuscripts) must be supplied within one year after the end of the project.

-Proven usefulness of research for research and policy communities.
+- Publications submitted or manuscripts for submission to peer-reviewed publications, including books and (preferably international) journals.
+If publications are not finalised, a final deliverable will include draft publications and indicate which publications are intended.
+The publications resulting from ACRP projects should be mentioned in future submission of the project leader (linked to the person) within ACRP Calls and will be taken into account by the Steering Committee when evaluating those future research proposals; - Proven usefulness of research for research and policy communities.
 Results that cannot be published, e.g. data collection and analyses, or targeted research for policy input, will be evaluated with regard to their user value to the targeted audiences.